KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/NLP/README.md

 * Gathered tweets from hashtag for Grey Cup - **#greycup**
 * Gathered tweets with keywords - **Grey Cup, GreyCup**

-*(My functions to collect tweets are based on [Alexander's Blog Post](https://galeascience.wordpress.com/2016/03/18/collecting-twitter-data-with-python/))*
+*My functions to collect tweets are based on [Alexander's Blog Post](https://galeascience.wordpress.com/2016/03/18/collecting-twitter-data-with-python/)*
+*Heres another interesting read [on using Twitters streaming API](http://adilmoujahid.com/posts/2014/07/twitter-analytics/)*

 **NOTE: You will require a developers account for TWITTER to stream and extract tweets live**